Ranney School: Athletics

 The Ranney Panthers compete in Division B Central of the Shore Conference, an athletic conference comprised of private and public high schools in Monmouth and Ocean counties along the Jersey Shore.
 The conference operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 220 students in grades 10-12, NJSIAA classified the school for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).
 The school also competes against other New Jersey and New York City area private schools.

 The school participates in a joint cooperative football team with Mater Dei High School as the host school/lead agency.
 St. John Vianney High School is the host school for a co-op ice hockey team.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 The school has won more than 30 individual and team championships in five years, including swimming, tennis, basketball, fencing, and more.
 In 2011, the Ranney boys épée team won the state championship, the school's first state title in any sport.
 In 2012 and 2013, the Varsity Girls' Tennis team won the NJSIAA Non-Public B South Championship.

 In its first year in the Shore Conference as a B-Central Division member, 2012–2013, Ranney received the School of the Year and Coach of the Year Awards.
 Ranney Athletics are present in all divisions, Lower, Middle, and Upper School, including twice-weekly swim practice, an after-school RanneyPlus program, and a weekend Panther Cubs program for younger students.
 The school also has a crew team and an equestrian club.

 The girls' fencing team has won two individual foil titles in 2014 and 2016.

 The boys' basketball team won the Non-Public Group B state championship in 2019, defeating Roselle Catholic High School by a score of 56-50 in the tournament final at the RWJBarnabas Health Arena, having lost to Roselle Catholic in the Non-Public B finals a year before on a last-second basket.
 Ranney came into its first Tournament of Champions as the top seed, winning against number-five seed Moorestown High School by 62-40 in the semifinals and won vs. second-seeded Bergen Catholic High School in the championship game by a score of 67-63 to finish the season with a 31-3 record.

+In 2024, Rachel Lasda, girls lacrosse coach and science teacher, joined the Latvian national lacrosse team.
+Professionally, Lasda has competed in multiple World Championships with the Latvian Women's National Lacrosse Team as a player and assistant coach since 2013 when she first began at Ranney.

+Ranney's John Welch won the Shore Conference Boys Golf Tournament in April 2024.